-St Erme with Trispen School_take online safety very seriously both in terms of our pupils and all of our staff.
-Please also refer to St Erme with Trispen School e-safety/online policy and the acceptable user policy for staff.
+St Erme with Trispen Community Primary School take online safety very seriously both in terms of our pupils and all of our staff.
+Please also refer to St Erme with Trispen Community Primary School's online safety policy and the acceptable user policy for staff.